 Although only a small country, El Salvador packs a serious punch when it comes to activities for the adventure backpacker.
 Sometimes over looked or rushed through by passing tourists, El Salvador is fast making it’s way onto the backpacker scene with it’s wide variety of natural beauties to be explored.

 What better way to break into that scene than hiking the Santa Ana volcano?
 El Salvador’s highest and most active volcano!
-The Santa Ana volcano (vulcan Llamatepec), at almost 2,400m (7,850ft) in height, offers some beautiful panoramic views of neighbouring towns and scenic landscapes from the top.
+The Santa Ana volcano (vulcan Llamatepec), at almost 2,400m (7,850ft) in height, offers some beautiful panoramic views of neighboring towns and scenic landscapes from the top.
 But the highlight is undoubtedly the stunning turquoise lake that sits in the centre of the crater.

-Accessing the volcano is best done from the city of Santa Ana, where public bus schedules match the tour (see a full list of directions at the bottom of the article).
+Accessing the volcano is best done from the nearby city of Santa Ana, where public bus schedules match the tour companies, and the whole day trip to Santa Ana volcano can be done without signing up for an expensive tour (see a full list of directions at the bottom of the article).

-Getting there from Santa Ana
+Getting to the Volcano from Santa Ana

 1. It’s an early start to get the #248 bus at 7:30am from La Vencedora bus station.
 If you’re staying away from the station you can also pick up the bus as it follows Calle 25 out of the city.
 Ask your hostel for the best directions.
 1.5hrs – 90c

-3. Tour leaves for the main crater at 11am with a guide and a couple of police for security.
+3. The tour leaves for the main crater at 11am with a guide and a couple of police for security.
 Pay $1 for their services, but don’t be alarmed, the police are just a precaution.
 Nobody has had any trouble with bandits on route to the crater once the police escort started.

 6. After another hour or so and you’ll hit the crater at the top.
 You can smell the sulphur as you reach the outer rim.
 Depending on how fast you made it up you’ll get a little bit of time to hang around and take in the views.
 Most guides want to start getting down by 1:30pm.